6. Run your service

 - The oracle component will use the ID to query the price of Bitcoin from the CoinMarketCap API.

-- The returned data will be signed by operators and passed to the submission contract, which will verify the operator's signature and submit the price of Bitcoin on-chain 🎉
+- The returned data will be signed by operators and passed to the aggregator and then the submission contract, which will verify the operator's signature and submit the price of Bitcoin on-chain 🎉

 Show the result